lemunozm/asciiarena/README.md

 Use `<Space>` for cast the skill.

-**NOTE: The following keys are used for demo.
+*NOTE: The following keys are used for demo.
-The purpose of the game includes a lot of skills with custom keys configuration.**
+The final game will include a lot of skills with custom keys configuration.*

 <!-- Links here -->
 [cargo]: https://doc.rust-lang.org/cargo/getting-started/installation.html